AngeLouCN/AngeLouCN.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 One paper "NeuroBOLT: Resting-state EEG-to-fMRI Synthesis with Multi-dimensional Feature Mapping" was accepted by **NeurIPS 2024**!
 - *2024.07*: &nbsp;🎉🎉 One paper "Divide and Fuse: Body Part Mesh Recovery from Partially Visible Human Images" was accepted by **ECCV 2024**!
 - *2024.02*: &nbsp;🎉🎉 One paper "DaReNeRF: Direction-aware Representation for Dynamic Scenes" was accepted by **CVPR 2024**!
 - *2023.10*: &nbsp;🎉🎉 Five paper accepted by SPIE Medical Imaging 2024!